tewarid/tewarid.github.io/_posts/2019/2019-05-24-docker-compose-to-run-node-red-and-mosquitto.md

 The compose file defines a private bridge network called `localnet`.
 Code running in containers can use service names specified in compose file as host names.
 In the Node-RED container, `broker` will resolve to IP address of the container running Mosquitto.

 Port mapping allows container services to be available to applications running on the host or host network.
 A browser running on the host can access Node-RED at `http://localhost:1880`.
 Another machine on the same network can access it at `http://<ip address of host>:1880`.
-Mosquitto can be access at port `1883` on the host network.
+Mosquitto can be accessed at port `1883` on the host network.